 It remains possible to replicate from a table to a same-named view using statement-based logging.

 (Bug #11752707, Bug #43975)

-InnoDB tables, if a
+InnoDBtables, if a

-was empty, index page compression could fail.
+VARCHARcolumn (or prefix) was empty, index page compression could fail.
 (Bug #16400920)

-For debug builds,
+InnoDB: For debug builds,

 InnoDB: Internal read operations could be misclassified as synchronous when they were actually asynchronous.
 When the I/O requests returned sooner than expected, threads could be scheduled inefficiently.
 This issue mainly affected read-ahead requests, and thus had relatively little impact on I/O performed by user queries.
 (Bug #16249505, Bug #68197)

 InnoDB: If the MySQL server halted at a precise moment when a purge operation was being applied from the change buffer, the operation could be incorrectly performed again during the next restart.
 A workaround was to set the configuration option

 innodb_change_buffering=changes, to turn off change buffering for purge operations.
 (Bug #16183892, Bug #14636528)